telerik/blazor-docs/common-features/adaptive-rendering.md

 # Adaptive Rendering

 Telerik UI for Blazor supports adaptive rendering for the components that incorporate popup elements.
-This functionality allows the component adapt to the screen size by providing different rendering of the popup element based on the screen dimensions.
+This functionality allows the component to adapt to the screen size by providing different rendering of the popup element based on the screen dimensions.

 >caption In this article: